-Area Count A note about Table 13: Lower Hutt 4597 These are underestimates of the number Upper Hutt 490 of people who benefited from these Wellington 192 packs.
-In some cases, exact data abou Porirua 95 household size were missing from the database.
-Johnsonville 9 Kapiti Coast 5 e.g. If HH had 0 and the person did no obviously have a partner or children, a 2 Unclear 5 , ,
+Area Count A note about Table 13: Lower Hutt 4597 These are underestimates of the number Upper Hutt 490 of people who benefited from these packs.
+Wellington 192 In some cases, exact data about household Porirua 95 size were missing from the database.
+Johnsonville 9 e.g. If HH had 0 and the person did not Kapiti Coast 5 obviously have a partner or children, a 1 was recorded.
+Unclear 5

-Table 13 Alert level 4-3 More than 4,500 people from Lower Hutt benefited from receiving a Sanitation Pack
+Table 15 Alert level 4-3 More than 4,500 people from Lower Hutt benefited from receiving a Sanitation Pack